Race Day Timeline

 NEW BELGIUM FINISH LINE PARTY

-Your race registration fee includes free entry into the famed New Belgium Finish Line Party.
-For 2017, New Belgium will be hosting the party on their new and expanded patio.
 Those wishing to enjoy free beers from New Belgium will need to provide proof of age, so don’t forget to bring your ID.
-Runners will also have the option to show proof of age at packet pickup on Saturday.
+Runners will have the option to show proof of age at packet pickup on Saturday.
 Runners showing proof of age at packet pickup will have to attach their Over 21 wristband then and keep it on until their finish the next day.

-The party will be energized by live music from a locally known and loved band who’ll play either side of the awards and prize giving.
+The party will be energized by live music from our headline act – to be announced – who’ll play either side of the awards and prize giving.
 The party alone will be worth the price of your race entry.
 Consider the race itself an added perk.

 AWARDS & RESULTS

-We will be awarding a $4,000 total cash purse for the 2017 race.
-We are awarding the cash purse as part of the Fort Collins Running Club’s mission to support not only fitness and health through running, but also the competitive side of the sport.
+Thanks to the generous support of the Fort Collins Running Club, the race will offer a total prize purse of $12,000 across a number of different categories, with an additional $1,000 available for course records.
+We offer the cash purse as part of the Fort Collins Running Club’s mission to support not only fitness and health through running, but also the competitive side of the sport.

-Age Division Awards will be offered to the top three in the following categories (based on chip time):
+Age divisions, male & female, will be offered to the top three in the categories below (based on chip time).
+In addition, non-binary awards will be offered to the top three overall.

 [18 & under][19-24][25-29][30-34][35-39][40-44][45-49][50-54][55-59][60-64][65-69][70 & over]